Involved in a Serious Bike Accident?

 Unlike pedestrians, bicyclists do not have the right of way at an intersection.
 Rather, bicycle riders must follow the same rules as cars.
 This includes obeying traffic lights and stop signs as well as yielding to pedestrians.

 Under California’s comparative negligence law, you can still recover damages even if you were partially at fault.
 However, your damages will be reduced by the percentage you were at fault.
 For example, if you failed to yield and that failure is determined to be 20 percent responsible for the accident, your recovery would be reduced by 20 percent.
 For these and other reasons, it is in your best interest to contact a bike accident lawyer as soon as possible after a crash.
-Our California bicycle accident lawyers will investigate all possible causes of your accident in order to maximize your claim.
+A San Jose bicycle accident lawyer from our firm can investigate all possible causes of your accident in order to maximize your claim.

 California requires bicyclists younger than 18 to wear helmets.
 Even though adult riders are not required to wear helmets in most of California, it is still a good idea to wear one.
 A properly fitting helmet can greatly reduce the risk of serious head injuries if you are involved in a crash.
 Some cities and counties extend the helmet requirement to riders of all ages.